ManishM9/accompleet/README.md

 ---

+#### Redis Use Cases:
+- To store conversation history upto 5 interactions for each user.
+- To store precomputed prompts for certain "listed" prompts related to question description/testcases.
+(They will be same for any user and caching it will save on API Calls to the LLM and help with the token limit)
+- Store question title, description, testcases and any other static information for problems which Prompt-Engineering can take from instead of making a call to Leetcode for every time a user accesses it and uses our extension.

+---

 #### 🌟 Future Features:
 - Support for **dynamic categories or prompts**.
 - Add **event-driven dialog popups** attached to the floating logo: